What are the most useful keyboard shortcuts in Cadence? With these bindkeys, you will be more productive and will work faster

 Shift+mouse scroll –> Time-scale zoom

-Layout editor
+Layout Editor

 Basics

-K(and Shift +K) –> add rules to measure distance ( delete all the rules)
+K –> add rules to measure distance

 r –> add a rectangle